 If you've never birded the American tropics, you'll find that little is quite as exciting as coming upon: your first army ant swarm, attended--sometimes feverishly--by Ocellated, Bicolored, and Spotted antbirds, Plain-brown, Northern Barred-, Cocoa, and Black-striped woodcreepers, and Gray-headed Tanager; or a Cecropia tree full of frugivorous birds from Keel-billed and Chestnut-mandibled toucans to Red-capped and Blue-crowned manakins; and lethargic species like trogons, puffbirds, and motmots that sit almost motionless, seemingly content to watch forest life go by.

-Our tour is limited to eight participants so that we are ensured of riding in the same vehicle when we travel to and from birding sites and of having a better participant-to-ornithologist/guide ratio in the field and at meals.
+Special Note: Our Field Guides tour is limited to eight participants so that we are ensured of riding in the same vehicle when we travel to and from birding sites.
+This also gives us a better participant-to-ornithologist/guide ratio in the field and at meals.
 We'll be accompanied by a local Tower guide who has the most up-to-date knowledge of the area.
-Yet in a small group our Field Guides can more effectively impart a wealth of knowledge that is otherwise difficult to get from those who have not had the breadth and depth of Neotropical experience that characterize all our guides.
+Our small group allows your Field Guides leader to more effectively impart the wealth of knowledge gained from years of experience in the Neotropics.
 This intimacy and expertise, as well as the smaller group size, are, we feel, well worth a slight premium.

 Select the KEY INFO tab or click here for our itinerary plus space requests, status, fees, limits, and guides for any departure.